EanKeen/portable-start/README.md

 # portable-workstation

 Bootstraps the creation of a USB configured with Scoop.
-Contains scripts to modify Scoop environment variables accordingly.
+Contains scripts to make Scoop more portable.

 ## Installation Procedure